openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 # SpellCheck

-OpenFoodFact SpellCheck project aims to correct misspelled ingredients on product descriptions.
+The Open Food Facts SpellCheck project aims to correct misspelled ingredients on product descriptions.
 Those errors mainly appear because of the use of the OCR.

 - [Install dependencies](#install-dependencies)
 - [Label data](#label-data)